The Internet Has Become A ‘Completely Out-Of-Control Monster,’ Warns Successor Of Man Who Created It

 “One has to ask oneself if we did not, in the end, create a completely out-of-control monster,” said Fluckiger.

 Sir Tim, dubbed the “father of the web,” also has reservations about his own creation.
-At the Web Summit in Lisbon in November 2018 he announced his vision for a new “Contract for the Web” which would prioritize universal access, the fundamental right to privacy, and other key points.
+At the Web Summit in Lisbon in November 2018, he announced his vision for a new “Contract for the Web,” which would prioritize universal access, the fundamental right to privacy, and other key points.

 Sir Tim warned, “The web has been hijacked by crooks and trolls who have used it to manipulate people all over the world.”

-He cited fake news, cyber crime, and personal data theft as huge areas of concern.
+He cited fake news, cybercrime, and personal data theft as huge areas of concern.

 The knight of the realm also called for people to combat the “polarization” of online debates.
-Sir Tim urged for internet users to turn their backs on “online ghettos,” where they rarely encounter opinions which differ from their own, and instead called for discussion platforms where people from all walks of life and backgrounds can share opinions.
+Sir Tim urged internet users to turn their backs on “online ghettos,” where they rarely encounter opinions which differ from their own, and instead called for discussion platforms where people from all walks of life and backgrounds can share opinions.

-At the World Economic Forum in Davos last January, United Nations chief Antonio Guterre also expressed concerned over the merry dance the web was leading us all on.
+At the World Economic Forum in Davos last January, United Nations chief Antonio Guterres also expressed concerned over the merry dance the web was leading us all on.

-Guterre expressed alarm over the dangers inherent in the dark web and cyber security, and voiced concern over countries who use the web to violate human rights.
+Guterres expressed alarm over the dangers inherent in the dark web and cybersecurity and voiced concern over countries who use the web to violate human rights.